-File name Contents Instructor's summary.pdf This document in PDF format.
-Objectives.docx Objectives.pdf A document in both Word and PDF formats that contains all of the instructional objectives.
+C:\Murach\VB 2015\ Instructors\ Contents Instructor's summary.pdf This document in PDF format.
+Objectives.docx Objectives.pdf A document in both Word and PDF formats that contains the instructional objectives for all chapters.
 These objectives are also presented at the start of the PowerPoint slides for each chapter.
-Extra exercises.docx Extra exercises.pdf A document in both Word and PDF formats that presents a complete set of extra exercises that are similar to the book exercises.
-Projects.docx Projects.pdf A document in both Word and PDF formats that contains the descriptions for all of the projects for the book, including information about the required database.
+Extra exercises\Extra exercises.docx Extra exercises\Extra exercises.pdf A document in both Word and PDF formats that presents the extra exercises for the book.
+Extra exercises\Exercise starts One directory for each chapter with extra exercises, containing the starting applications for those exercises.
+Extra exercises\Exercise solutions One directory for each chapter with extra exercises, containing our solutions for those exercises.
+Extra exercises\Database The files for the MMABooks database.
+Projects\Projects.docx Projects\Projects.pdf A document in both Word and PDF formats that describes all of the projects for the book, with information about the required database.
+Projects\Project solutions One directory for each project, containing our solution for that project.
+Projects\Database The files for the LocalDB version of the TechSupport database used by the projects for section 3 and project 5-3, along with batch and sql files for creating ths database.
+Projects\Files Two subdirectories that contain the text files used by project 5-2 and the text and XML files used by project 6-1.